xRahul/wedding-planner-app/README.md

 3. Add tab in `tabs-component.js`
 4. Add route in `app.js`
 5. Update data structure in `utils.js` if needed
+6. Add unit tests in `tests/` directory if adding analytics

 ### Component Pattern
 ```javascript